google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-cache-expiration.md

 ## What is Cache Expiration?

-It’s fairly common to want to put restrictions on a cache in terms of how long if should allow items to be stored in a cache or how many items should be kept in a cache.
+It’s fairly common to want to put restrictions on a cache in terms of how long it should allow items to be stored in a cache or how many items should be kept in a cache.
 Workbox provides this functionality through the `workbox-cache-expiration` plugin that allows you to limit the number of entries in a cache and / or remove entries that have been cached for a long